-Deepika Padukone Reveals How She Bagged Her Bollywood Debut Film Without An Audition!
+Deepika Padukone Reveals How She Bagged Her Bollywood Debut Without An Audition!

 With her charming looks and impressive acting chops, Deepika Padukone is one of the most sought-after actresses in Bollywood today.
 She has also made us proud on the international circuit with her stunning red carpet appearances.
-Twelve years ago, the actress plunged into the film industry with Farah Khan's 'Om Shanti Om' opposite Shah Rukh Khan and since then, there's no looking back for her.
+Twelve years ago, the actress plunged into the film industry with Farah Khan's 'Om Shanti Om' opposite Shah Rukh Khan and since then, there's been no looking back for her.

 In an interview with Harper's Bazaar magazine, Deepika spoke about how she landed her first lead role without an audition.